Samsung SDI — 2025 at a Glance

 | Korea | KRW 915 B | 6.9 % | KRW 894 B | 5.4 % | +2.3 % |

-The KRW 2.09 trillion decline in North American revenue (-37 %) is striking.
-European revenue fell KRW 1.58 trillion (-23 %).
-Meanwhile, Southeast Asia grew 14 % and China held steady, suggesting the geographic revenue shift partly reflects changing customer ordering patterns in Western EV markets.
+North American revenue fell KRW 2.09 trillion (-37 %) and European revenue fell KRW 1.58 trillion (-23 %).
+Southeast Asia and others grew 14 % and China grew 1.8 %.

 4. R&D and capital expenditure

-Despite the operating loss, Samsung SDI increased R&D spending by 9.5 % to KRW 1.42 trillion (~US$1.0 billion).
-R&D represented 10.7 % of revenue, up from 7.8 % in FY2024 — reflecting both the absolute increase in spending and the decline in the revenue denominator.
+Samsung SDI increased R&D spending by 9.5 % to KRW 1.42 trillion (~US$1.0 billion) in a year in which it recorded an operating loss.
+R&D represented 10.7 % of revenue, up from 7.8 % in FY2024, with spending up 9.5 % and revenue down 20.0 %.

-Capital expenditure moved in the opposite direction, falling 50.5 % from KRW 6.65 trillion to KRW 3.29 trillion (~US$2.3 billion).
-The reduction signals a more selective approach to capacity expansion as the company navigates the downturn.
+Capital expenditure fell 50.5 % from KRW 6.65 trillion to KRW 3.29 trillion (~US$2.3 billion).
 Total property, plant, and equipment stood at KRW 19.24 trillion at year-end.

 5. US joint ventures and AMPC credits